Install the Operator & CRD's into the `securecodebox-system` namespace

 Installation

 The secureCodeBox is running on Kubernetes.
 To install it you need Helm, a package manager for Kubernetes.
 For your first steps Kubernetes from Docker Desktop, Minikube or KIND is sufficient.
-We also provide a Vagrant based all-in-one installation (see below).

 First of all you need to install the secureCodeBox Operator which is responsible for starting all security scans.